kavia-common/travelshare-platform-176412-176421/triptales_frontend/README.md

 - Authentication routes (signup/login) with secure HttpOnly cookie sessions
 - A MongoDB connection via Mongoose

+Authentication
+- The app uses JWT sessions stored in an HttpOnly cookie (tt_session).
+- Ensure AUTH_SECRET is set in .env (min length 16).
+In production, cookies are Secure.
+- See README_AUTH.md for API details and cookie attributes.

 ## Prerequisites

 - Node.js 18+ (Node 20 recommended)